Course Feedback by Students

 What Is Course Feedback?

-After each semester, (former) students are asked to provide feedback on the general organisation, and certain specific aspects of the teaching practice with which they have come into contact.
+After each term, (former) students are asked to provide feedback on the general organisation, and certain specific aspects of the teaching practice with which they have come into contact.
 The output generated by this so-called course feedback (Dutch: vakfeedback) is used by Ghent University’s teaching staff and the administrative bodies to monitor the teaching practice, and adjust it wherever necessary.
 Indirectly, course feedback also contributes to a permanent actualisation of our general education policy.

 Course Feedback vs. Course Evaluations